-- 1.1 This strategy aligns with the guidance of Suicide-Safer Universities (Universities UK and Papyrus, 2018).
+- 1.1 This strategy aligns with the guidance of Suicide-Safer Universities (Universities UK and Papyrus, 2018-2023).
 It details the responsibilities, roles and processes through which we seek to prevent suicide and address the consequences when, despite best practice and sustained support, a tragic death of this kind does occur.
 Our suicide prevention approach forms part of the University's overall Mental Health Strategy.
 It addresses staff and students as a single community, while recognising differences in cohort needs, activities, support arrangements and risks.
 Careful consideration of these differences show that risks are most significant for the student population and the suicide prevention approach outlined in this strategy reflects that.
-Nevertheless, our 'whole University' approach to suicide prevention emphasises a process that builds aware and compassionate communities across our educational, residential, social and support settings. - In addition to the framework offered by Universities UK, the strategy has been informed by research studies and local guidance, including consideration of the mental health effects of the coronavirus pandemic and quarantine measures.
-Key sources considered include: The University Mental Health Charter (Hughes & Spanner, 2019); the NHS Fife Suicide Prevention Plan: Every Life Matters; research on suicidal motivation models (O'Connor and Kirtley, 2018); and a Lancet review of the mental health effects of quarantine (Brooks et al., 2020). - 1.3 Guidance and oversight of the implementation of this strategy is provided by the Mental Health Taskforce.
+Nevertheless, our 'whole University' approach to suicide prevention emphasises a process that builds aware and compassionate communities across our educational, residential, social and support settings. - 1.2 In addition to the framework offered by Universities UK, the strategy has been informed by research studies and local guidance, including consideration of the mental health effects of the coronavirus pandemic and quarantine measures.
+Key sources considered include: The University Mental Health Charter (Hughes & Spanner, 2019); the NHS Fife Suicide Prevention Plan: Every Life Matters; research on suicidal motivation models (O'Connor and Kirtley, 2018); Scotland; the Creating Hope Together alongside the Suicide Prevention Plan 2022 to 2025 for Fife;; and a Lancet review of the mental health effects of quarantine (Brooks et al., 2020). - 1.3 Guidance and oversight of the implementation of this strategy is provided by the Mental Health Network.
 The strategy has been developed collaboratively with participation from Student Services, Organisational and Staff Development Services (OSDS), Occupational Health and Human Resources (HR).
 In addition, stakeholder consultations with local NHS Suicide Prevention and Mental Health teams and the Students' Association (via the Director of Wellbeing) have contributed to the final document. - 1.4 Two of the key elements of the Universities UK framework are 'making suicide safety an institutional priority' and 'developing a suicide-safer strategy and action plan'.
-The existence of this document, in conjunction with the University's overall Mental Health Strategy (which has Principal's Office sponsorship and dedicated resources), addresses those elements of the framework.
+The existence of this document, in conjunction with the University's overall Mental Health Strategy (which has Principal's Office sponsorship) addresses those elements of the framework.
 In the following sections of the strategy (2-10), we detail our delivery of the remaining elements.